 - DEFRA – primary sector statistics ww2.defra.gov.uk/corporate/evidence/statistics/

 - Visits: Coca-cola Company, Museum in Docklands, Bank of England and other FTSE 100 companies in the city.

 Group Organisation / Setting:

 You must be prepared to work hard, explore new ideas, use ICT in your work and have an interest in business.
-All students who select this option must have at least Level 5 in English and Maths.

 - Coca-Cola Company

 - Museum in Docklands